Sungjae-Park-portfolio/SoftwareDesign/README-SSG.md

 Also you can write as much as you want, it scroll down when it exceed the entry box and clients can keep enter their journals.

 #### Resource Page:

+#### Google Login

+Google Login is how we're providing user authentication.
+We're using the gapi library imported from gapi-client.
+For instructions from Google on setting all this up you can check these links: https://developers.google.com/identity/sign-in/web/sign-in and https://developers.google.com/identity/sign-in/web/server-side-flow

+For a basic run down of setting up Google login however:
+1. Go to console.developers.google.com and select create a project if you don't have any existing ones or click on the dropdown to select a project at the top and add click the plus to create a new project.
+2. Name your project and select any organizations you want linked to it.
+Click create.
+3. Select the Credentials tab on the sidebar of your dashboard.
+Go to the OAuth Consent Screen tab and enter your product name you want to show and the website url.
+4. Now go to the credentials tab and select Create Credentials choosing OAuth Client ID.
+5. Select Web Application, filling out the fields.
+Authorized Javascript Origins refers to your web url.
+Both Authorized Javascript Origins and Authorized Redirect URIs should be the same.
+6. Now that your credentials are setup you want to download your client secret file.
+Select your project in the credentials screen and click the Download JSON button at the top.
+This will give you a file copy of your client secret.
+DO NOT SHARE THIS WITH ANYONE WHO SHOULDN'T HAVE ACCESS TO THE SITE!
+It is very very important that this file remains secure, so do not put it into a github repository.
+7. For instructions on how to get the client secret onto your deployment, see the deployment instructions above.

 ## To-do list/Future improvement